techmaida/techmaida.github.io/_posts/2023-02-05-using-and-understand-openshift-basics.md

 I know ... a lot of commands ...
 I know.
 Let's go step-by-step.
 * `oc project` is used to point to some specific namespace so you don't need to specify the `-n <namespace>` in each command
-* `oc import-image` we are already know
+* `oc import-image` we already know
 * `oc new-build` create a new BuildConfig and ImageStream objects using the image stream provided as basis.
 We'll understand further what those objects do
 * `oc start-build` creates a new build using the configurations present inside the BuildConfig
 * `oc new-app` creates an application instance (deployment + service + pod) using the image stream provided as base image

 The BuildConfig object is responsible to hold configurations related to the building process.
-The `oc new-app` command, showed above, creates a brand-new BuildConfig to download the application source code.
+The `oc new-app` command, shown above, creates a brand-new BuildConfig to download the application source code.
 The building process here will upload the package informed in `oc start-build` command and process it in order to create the application's image.

 If you need more than one file to upload when using the `oc start-build` you can use the `--from-dir` flag.
 This flag uploads an entire directory.
-This strategy is really useful when you have more than one package to upload or when the you want to upload a entire directory full of source code.
-In that last case the `--binary` flag is not used.
+This strategy is really useful when you have more than one package to upload or when you want to upload an entire directory full of source code.

 For most Java applications I use the `--binary` combined with `--from-file` flag but there are some cases when `--from-dir` is really useful.
 For .NetCore and PHP applications I use `--from-dir` flag combined with the source strategy.
 The source strategy is the default strategy when the `--binary` flag is not informed.